Tloops/Tloops/README.md

 ### Personal Details 💻

-A senior student in SUSTech CSE.
+- 🏫 A senior student in SUSTech CSE.
+- 😎 It's worth mentioning that I'm teaching Java in SUSTech as a tutor and have gained lots of compliment and supports.
+And I'm really enjoying teaching Java and helping noobs with fixing their bugs.
+- 🔭 I’m currently working on developing my own courseware for Java.
+- 🌱 I’m currently learning Computer Vision and Deep Learning.

 [![996.icu](https://img.shields.io/badge/link-996.icu-red.svg)](https://996.icu)
 [![](https://img.shields.io/badge/iPhone-XS-111111?style=flat-square&logo=apple&logoColor=233333)](https://www.apple.com/)